×

 • If scarring has developed, many treatment options are available.
 Before attempting scar treatments, the active Acne must be controlled to avoid the need for additional treatments

 Note: Isotretinoin should NOT be used on pregnant women, or on women who are planning to become pregnant.
-This is very important because isotretinoin can cause fetal abnormalities and malformations, during the growth of the fetus in the mother’s womb, termed teratogenic defects of isotretinoin.
-Hence, a pregnancy test is usually performed in women of child-bearing age, before starting treatment with isotretinoin.
+This is very important because isotretinoin can cause fetal abnormalities and malformations during the growth of the fetus in the mother’s womb, termed teratogenic defects of isotretinoin.
+Hence, a pregnancy test is usually performed in women of childbearing age before starting treatment with isotretinoin.

-Taking care of oneself, being clean and hygienic (especially face and hands), avoiding the urge to touch/break the blisters, avoiding oily make-ups and creams, drinking lots of water, etc. are all simple practices that can ensure a faster recovery from Acne.
+Taking care of oneself, being clean and hygienic (especially face and hands), avoiding the urge to touch/break the blisters, avoiding oily make-ups and creams, drinking lots of water, etc., are all simple practices that can ensure a faster recovery from Acne.

 How can Acne be Prevented?